by Scott A. Travers

 It becomes general knowledge who is carrying coins in this manner, and the dealers or collectors thus identified can then be targeted.
 More than ever, insurance – including coverage for coins in transit – is a must.

-This 2005 ANA midsummer convention was held in San Francisco, and thankfully it took place without any natural or manmade disturbances.
-But suppose the convention had been scheduled a month later in New Orleans, a city that has hosted a number of national coin shows through the years.
+One ANA midsummer convention was held in San Francisco in July 2005, and, thankfully, it took place without any natural or manmade disturbances.
+But suppose the convention had been scheduled for the next month in New Orleans, a city that has hosted a number of national coin shows through the years.
 The losses could have been staggering.

 If the unthinkable were to happen and you found yourself caught at a coin show in a city under siege, you might end up losing your coins, but appropriate insurance would keep you from losing your shirt as well.
 Above all, you must not lose your life.